-So, nobody knows the entire amount of ether however, and the speed of ether production will not be as apparent after 2017 when ethereum intends to transfer to some other proof-of-stake consensus algorithm.
+So, nobody knows the entire amount of ether.
+However, ether production speed will not be as apparent after 2017, when Ethereum intends to transfer to some other proof-of-stake consensus algorithm.

 This will result in an alteration in the rules of ether production, and so the mining subsidy may diminish.

-Ethereum may not be as intuitive as the internet as we understand it now, but nevertheless, anyone using a pc or a smartphone may try out the platform out provided that they possess ‘ether’ – exceptional parts of code that enable upgrades to the blockchain’s ledger.
+Ethereum may not be as intuitive as the internet as we understand it now.
+Still, anyone using a pc or a smartphone may try out the platform provided that they possess ‘ether’ – exceptional parts of code that enable upgrades to the blockchain’s ledger.

-First, you will need a place to securely store your ether (or at the very least a place to store your keys).
+First, you will need a place to store your ether (or at the very least, a place to store your keys).
 This brings us to ethereum wallets.

-1 caveat is that dropping your personal key is a far bigger deal than misplacing a password: it means dropping your ether, eternally.
+One caveat is that dropping your personal key is a far bigger deal than misplacing a password: it means losing your ether, eternally.

 Selecting one depends upon your own preferences for convenience and safety.
-Usually both of these notions are at odds with one another: the more convenient, the more difficult the safety (and vice versa).
+Usually, both of these notions are at odds: the more convenient, the more difficult the safety (and vice versa).

 Mobile customers, or ‘light’ customers, require less information to be downloaded to link to this network and create trades, so they’re more acceptable for downloading to your intelligent phone.